-Section 1 - Creation of Committees
+6.1 Creation of Committees

-The Senate may create such standing and Ad hoc Committees as it deems useful to the exercise of its authority.
-Consistent with Article V., Section 2.D. of the Constitution, members of such committees shall be recommended by the Executive Committee, subject to approval or rejection by vote of the Senate.
-For each committee, the Senate shall determine its authority, duties, procedures, size, terms of office, and general composition of its membership (number of faculty, students, Senators, administrators, others), and the sequential disposition of its reports and recommendations to various bodies within and without the University.
+The Academic Senate may create such standing and ad hoc committees as it deems useful to the exercise of its authority.
+Consistent with Article V, Section 2.D of the Constitution, members of such committees shall be recommended by the Executive Committee of the Academic Senate, subject to approval or rejection by vote of the Academic Senate.
+For each committee, the Academic Senate shall determine its authority, duties, procedures, size, terms of office, and general composition of its membership (number of faculty, students, Senators, administrators, others), voting rights, and the sequential disposition of its reports and recommendations to various bodies within and external to the University.

-Section 2 - Powers and Responsibilities of Committees of the Academic Senate
+6.2 Powers and Responsibilities of Committees of the Academic Senate

-Composed by Senate Chairperson Austin Lane Crothers in August 30, 2004 and endorsed by the Senate Executive Committee on September 9, 2004, the Powers and Responsibilities of the Committees of the Academic Senate document details the role of the committees of the Academic Senate. (see Appendix 1)
+Composed by Academic Senate Chairperson Austin Lane Crothers on August 30, 2004 and endorsed by the Executive Committee of the Academic Senate on September 9, 2004, the Powers and Responsibilities of the Committees of the Academic Senate document details the role of the committees of the Academic Senate (see Appendix I).

-A. Responsibility to the Senate
+1. Responsibility to the Academic Senate

-All committees created by the Senate shall report to and derive authority from the Senate and only the Senate.
-Final or interim reports or recommendations of such committees shall be made to the Senate.
-By vote, the Senate shall determine whether it will receive such reports and whether it will adopt such recommendations.
-No provision of this section, or any other section, of these Bylaws shall be construed to preclude administrative officers from creating administrative committees or other administrative bodies, assigning to them such duties and powers as they desire, and appointing members of the ISU community to serve on them, provided that any proposals for Senate action forthcoming from such administrative committees or bodies shall be subject to the procedures set forth in these Bylaws.
+All committees created by the Academic Senate shall report to and derive authority from the Academic Senate and only the Academic Senate.
+Final or interim reports or recommendations of such committees shall be made to the Academic Senate.
+By vote, the Academic Senate shall determine whether it will receive such reports and whether it will adopt such recommendations.
+No provision of this section, or any other section, of these bylaws shall be construed to preclude administrative officers from creating administrative committees or other administrative bodies, assigning to them such duties and powers as they desire, and appointing members of the Illinois State University community to serve on them, provided that any proposals for Academic Senate action forthcoming from such administrative committees or bodies shall be subject to the procedures set forth in these Bylaws.

-Section 3 - Types of Committees
+6.3 Types of Committees